11/4/24

 5/9/19

-Attention, Eisner Award Committee, Mom & Dad, and anyone else who might want to get in touch:
+Attention, Eisner Award Committee, Mom & Dad, and anyone else who might want to get in touch: please note our new email address!

 For all inquiries, commercial, artistic and/or philosophical: